AMShegstad/Payroll_Tracker/README.md

 ***GitHub:*** Visit [my GitHub page](https://www.github.com/AMShegstad) for more of my work!<br>
 ***Email:*** you can reach me at aShegstad@my365.Bellevue.edu with further questions or comments.

-(This README created using README Generator!
-I know, cool, right?!)

 [Click Here](https://drive.google.com/file/d/14Gpzg99y7vFbSdTIrERVby6dPiBHPxra/view) to watch a brief walkthrough of the software!